 the main sources.
 The SIG logo at the top of these

 pages appears here with the permission of Mike & SIG.

 For most non-ARF kits, I've got original box art in addition to aircraft pics.
 A few have advertisement pics, some have plans - whatever I could find.
 Some even have currently operational aircraft pics.
-Most include the original construction manuals in .pdf form, and many have complete specs in .pdf form .
+Most include original construction manuals in .pdf form, and many have complete specs in .jpg form.

-The newest addition to the long-running SIG line are the entries from Alien Acft Corp - released and offered by SIG in January & June
+The newest addition to the long-running SIG line are the entries from Alien Acft Corp - first released and offered by SIG in January & June 2016,

 My most sincere THANKS go to Mike Gretz at SIG Mfg Co.